 Creating Your Personal Balance Sheet

-3. Calculate Net Worth: Subtract the total liabilities from the total assets.
+3. Calculate Net Worth – Subtract total liabilities from total assets to find your net worth.

-• Be Honest and Accurate: Underestimating liabilities or overestimating assets can give a false sense of financial health.
+• Be Honest and Precise: Overestimating assets or underreporting liabilities can give a misleading picture of financial health.

 AssetsAmount ($)LiabilitiesAmount ($)